 The 30 Goals Challenge for Teachers: Small Steps to Transform Your Teaching: Shelly Sanchez Terrell: 9780415735346: Amazon.com: Books.
 Learning to Go: Lesson Ideas for Teaching with Mobile Devices, Cell Phones, and BYOT.
 Every day, people around the world communicate, connect, and learn digitally on the go.

 Starting with a history of mlearning and moving through a rationale and a set of practical case studies from around the world, the book will provide you with a set of sample activities to try out with your classes, and also help you envisage, develop and implement your own mLearning plan in your institution or organisation.
+Firmly grounded in the practical, this is one book you will want to read if you’re looking at mobile devices or tablets in teaching or training.
+See more of my articles, interviews and presentations here.
+You can also download many of my articles from Academia (reproduced with permission).
+Interview by the British Council on mobile learning.
 Top 5 Ways to Use Mind Maps for E-Learning.
 Are you interested in improving your eLearning?

 A New Use for MOOCs: Real-World Problem Solving - Zafrin Nurmohamed, Nabeel Gillani, and Michael Lenox.
 By Zafrin Nurmohamed, Nabeel Gillani, and Michael Lenox | 9:00 AM July 4, 2013 There’s been no shortage of media coverage on Massively Open Online Courses (MOOCs) in the past year.